-Covered medications and supplies (continued) You pay Not covered: All charges. • Drugs and supplies you purchase at a non-network pharmacy in the United States except as covered under Section 5(a) and 5(c) and except when Medicare Part D is primary • Specialty Pharmaceuticals you purchase at a non-network pharmacy except when Medicare Part D is primary • Specialty Pharmaceuticals you purchase at a network pharmacy after your first refill and/or you purchase from a source other than through the Medco Special Care Pharmacy except when Medicare Part D is primary • Drugs and supplies you purchase without using your combined Foreign Service Benefit Plan/Medco Prescription Drug ID Card at a network pharmacy except as covered under Section 5(a) and 5(c) except when Medicare Part D is primary • Drugs and supplies you purchase by mail order from a source other than the Plan's Medco By Mail or Medco Special Care Pharmacy and except when Medicare Part D is primary Prescription drug coinsurance Medco By Mail copays • Non-prescription medicines (over-the-counter medications) • Drugs and supplies for cosmetic purposes Nutritional supplements and vitamins • Medication that under Federal law does not require a prescription, even if your physician prescribes it or State law requires it or for which there is a non-prescription equivalent available • Hormone therapy to diagnose or treat infertility except that limited to the \$5,000 lifetime maximum as part of the diagnosis and treatment of infertility (see Section 5(a), Infertility services).
-You may not obtain hormone therapy treatment with your combined Foreign Service Benefit Plan/Medco Prescription Drug ID Card or through Medco By Mail.
-Drugs and supplies related to impotency, sex transformations, sexual dysfunction, or sexual inadequacy
+Covered medications and supplies (continued) You pay The following is covered: • 20% of the Plan allowance (including If you do not use your prescription drug card to purchase colostomy, ostomy supplies, or diabetic supplies Medicare) Not covered: All charges. • Drugs and supplies you purchase at a non-network pharmacy in the United States except as covered under Section 5(a) and 5(c) and except when Medicare Part D is primary • Specialty Pharmaceuticals you purchase at a non-network pharmacy except when Medicare Part D is primary • Specialty Pharmaceuticals you purchase at a network pharmacy after your first refill and/or you purchase from a source other than through the Medco Special Care Pharmacy except when Medicare Part D is primary • Drugs and supplies you purchase without using your Foreign Service Benefit Plan/Medco Prescription Drug ID Card at a network pharmacy except as covered under Section 5(a) and 5(c) and except when Medicare Part D is primary • Drugs and supplies you purchase by mail order from a source other than the Plan's Medco By Mail or Medco Special Care Pharmacy and except when Medicare Part D is primary Prescription drug coinsurance Medco By Mail copays • Non-prescription medicines (over-the-counter medications) Drugs and supplies for cosmetic purposes • Nutritional supplements and vitamins • Medication that under Federal law does not require a prescription, even if your physician prescribes it or State law requires it or for which there is a non-prescription equivalent available • Hormone therapy to diagnose or treat infertility except that limited to the \$5,000 lifetime maximum as part of the diagnosis and treatment of infertility (see Section 5(a), Infertility services).
+You may not obtain hormone therapy treatment with your Foreign Service Benefit Plan/Medco Prescription Drug ID Card or through Medco By Mail. • Drugs and supplies related to impotency, sex transformations, sexual dysfunction, or sexual inadequacy